ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ore as aeuyein litu.as
-w.
-They passed
-vapor, while nature
-nine aspect ot beauty
-cr Crtator comman-
-be.
-And so, like­
 it be t lion we are
 golU&quot; 1 he heavens will be as
 bright over our graves ns they